jberkel/sms-backup-plus/README.md

 But if you find the app useful you can make a donation from within the app itself, using the secure Play Store payment mechanism.

+To get updates and participate in the beta programme join the [community][] on Google+.

 ## <a name="usage">Usage</a>

 ### Installation